Love from a Stranger (1936 play): Publication and other adaptations

+An adaptation by Louise Page opened on 14 April 2010 at The Mill at Sonning in Berkshire, England.
+The cast included Chloe Newsome, Dido Miles, Peter Moreton, David Michaels, and Struan Rodger.

+Film adaptations

 The play was twice turned into a film.
 The 1937 British production starred Basil Rathbone and Ann Harding and was released in the U.S. as A Night of Terror.
 The 1947 remake starred John Hodiak and Sylvia Sidney and was released in the UK as A Stranger Walked In.